Vehicle Registration Tax (VRT)

 Registering a new vehicle

 A CoC contains information produced by a manufacturer that is unique to each vehicle manufactured.
-In effect, the CoC is a statement by the manufacturer that the vehicle conforms to EU standards, including safety.
+The CoC is a statement by the manufacturer that the vehicle conforms to European Union (EU) standards, including safety.

 How this affects you